 The explanation provides insight into a major weakness of the FALCPA regulations that govern how allergens are disclosed on food products sold in the US.
-FALCPA requires manufacturers to disclose when any of eight allergens are ingredients of a product but says nothing about whether and how a product must disclose the potential for cross-contact (i.e. contamination) with those allergens.
+FALCPA requires manufacturers to disclose when any of nine allergens are ingredients of a product but says nothing about whether and how a product must disclose the potential for cross-contact (i.e. contamination) with those allergens.

 Those warnings you see can’t provide insight into the risk (or probability) that a product contains traces of an allergen because the FDA provides no guidelines for how they should be worded and when they should be used.

 Likewise, the absence of such a warning does not mean the product is safe from containing traces of the allergen!

 What does this all mean?
 If you care for someone with a severe allergy and are concerned about allergen trace — as we feel you should be — steer clear of any product that provides a voluntary warning regardless of how it is worded.
 If the product does not bear a warning, your job isn’t done… you need to call the manufacturer to confirm whether and how the allergen is processed in the facility where the product is manufactured.